It’s mid-May and therefore, it’s high time for our April Feature Alert. As hinted last time, we have a new awesome feature to introduce. Please meet:

 If you have already tried out the step-by-step execution, you have noticed that you would see your data sample only mouse-click, in some kind of a tooltip.
 This sufficed if you had a short data sample, but it proved to be quite cumbersome for long data samples.
 Now all your data samples are displayed in neat windows with scrolling option.

-4 Last but not least, now you can expand and collapse task windows in the designer to keep a clean overview.
+4 Last but not least, now you can expand and collapse task windows in the designer to keep a clear overview.

 What to expect in May